akinori-ito/QuickSearch-d/experiment/out.md

+# QuickSearch

-# QuickSearch-d
+# Experiment

-A program to choose a nearest point quickly.

-## Overview
+An experiment to measure time and accuracy of the implemented method.

+## The quick search method

 Consider we have a set of *D*-dimensional points
 *S* = {*x*<sub>1</sub>, …, *x*<sub>*N*</sub>}.
 The nearest point search